 Overview of United States sanctions on Russian persons (individuals, entities, and vessels).

 The Consolidated Screening List can be a helpful tool for due diligence efforts.
-The Screening List is a web-based platform which consolidates eleven separate export screening lists of the Departments of Commerce, State and the Treasury into a single list of parties for which the USG maintains restrictions on certain exports, reexports, sanctions, and transfers of items.
+The Screening List is a web-based platform that consolidates eleven separate export screening lists of the Departments of Commerce, State, and the Treasury into a single list of parties for which the USG maintains sanctions and restrictions on certain exports, reexports, and transfers of items.
 Companies can search the list by entity name, country, and other criteria to help ascertain whether potential transaction parties might be subject to export restrictions or other sanctions.
 The U.S. Department of the Treasury maintains a Resource Center with comprehensive information regarding Russia-related sanctions, particularly those pertaining to Ukraine.
 Additional information resources can be found in the “Export Controls” section of this Country Commercial Guide.

 Summary: Sanctions against Russian persons may include blocking of assets subject to U.S. jurisdiction; limits on access to the U.S. financial system, including limiting or prohibiting transactions involving U.S. individuals and businesses; and denial of entry into the United States.
 The United States also tightly controls exports to Russia’s energy and defense sectors.
 Following is a summary of current U.S. sanctions applied to Russia.
 A more complete overview of sanctions, periodically updated, is available from the Congressional Research Service.